 Better Birth Control Education Reduces Unintended Pregnancies

 Beyond the Pill is helping to transform access to long-acting reversible contraception (LARC), IUDs and implants.
-Almost all clinicians provide oral contraceptives and condoms, but fewer offer IUDs or implants, which are the most effective methods of contraception.
+Although almost all clinicians provide oral contraceptives and condoms, fewer offer IUDs or implants, which are the most effective methods of contraception.
 Additionally, restrictive clinic policies around patient eligibility and practices including unnecessary testing and waiting periods limit patient access to these methods.
 Our research, published in The Lancet medical journal, showed that an education and counseling intervention on IUDs and implants increased provider knowledge of LARC methods and evidence-based clinical guidelines for their provision.
 With the resulting improvements in access to these highly effective options, teens and young women at intervention sites were half as likely to experience an unintended pregnancy.

 About our study

-Beyond the Pill developed a training curriculum that gave health care providers the skills to educate young women about the range of US FDA-approved contraceptive methods, including highly effective IUDs and implants.
-The training includes information for an entire clinic team (clinicians, health educators, front desk staff, clinic managers and billing experts) and helps providers integrate IUDs and implants into routine contraceptive care by improving method-specific knowledge as well as allowing time for practice and refinement of counseling and placement skills.
+Beyond the Pill developed a training curriculum that gave health care providers the skills to educate young women about the full range of FDA-approved contraceptive methods, including IUDs and implants.
+The training includes information relevant to the entire clinic team (clinicians, health educators, front desk staff, clinic managers, and billing experts).
+Our training is designed to help providers integrate IUDs and implants into routine contraceptive care by improving method-specific knowledge as well as allowing time for practice and refinement of counseling and placement skills.

-Our study shows that our training program made a measurable difference in women’s lives.
+The study shows that our training program made a measurable difference in patients' lives.
 This randomized clinic intervention was the first to successfully help women prevent unintended pregnancies.
 Women receiving care at trained clinics were:

 - More likely to choose an IUD or implant.

-- Half as likely to have an unintended pregnancy over the following year in family planning clinics.
+- Half as likely to experience an unintended pregnancy over the following year (in family planning clinics settings).

-For women seeking post-abortion contraception, fewer than half who were interested in IUDs and implants actually obtained their selected method.
-Significant cost barriers prevent many patients from obtaining their contraceptive method of choice at the time of abortion in the US and this finding emphasizes the need to ensure access to contraceptives in all health care settings.
+For patients seeking post-abortion contraception, fewer than half who were interested in IUDs and implants actually obtained their selected method.
+Significant cost barriers prevent many patients from obtaining their contraceptive method of choice at the time of abortion in the US, and this finding emphasizes the need to ensure access to the full range contraceptives in all health care settings.

 - More likely to have evidence-based views of which patients can safely use IUDs and implants.